TasnimGhanmii/CODSOFT_Portfolio/README.md

-This is a my portfolio made during my internship with CodeSoft
+This is  my portfolio made during my internship with CodeSoft